 Shadowscapes Tarot Deck by Stephanie Pui-Mun Law

-The other day on I saw a post on social media by a teacher of spirituality.
+The other day on I saw a post about tarot reading on social media by a teacher of spirituality.
 She used to use oracle cards and some tarot cards to support her intuition.

 Now she says she no longer feels that she wants to use them and even suggested that they may be detrimental to intuitive understanding.

-By the way, I’m fine with this.
-Who am I to say what tools she does or doesn’t want to use?
+Now, who am I to say what tools she does or doesn’t want to use?
 I don’t care about that.
 It’s none of my business.
-I’m using it to make a point because I’ve heard these kinds of statements many times over the years by all kinds of people.
+I’m using her post in order to make a point; because I’ve heard these kinds of statements many times over the years by all kinds of people.

 A day or two later ( a vaster and deeper Intelligence must be trying to get my attention on this!)
-I randomly saw a post by a neuroscientist.
+I happened upon a post by a neuroscientist.

 First of all, why would any human being ( a temporary and particular expression of The All) deserve any more or less respect than any other?
-I don’t mean in relative and limited human terms, I mean within the context of Infinity.
+I don’t mean in relative human terms, but within the context of Infinity.

 Yes, there are lots of zombies and nasties in the world.
 This is a fact that we all need to learn to face and deal with in one way or another.
-But in the larger context of the "warp and woof" we're all reflections of the One Light.
+But in the larger context of the "warp and woof" we're all individual expressions of the One Light.

-We all make silly statements at times, of course.
-And I’m simply illustrating a point here.
+And we all make silly statements at times.
+So perhaps he just said something without putting much thought behind it.
+I’m simply illustrating a point here.
 But we could take that limited viewpoint further and say that someone who drives a BMW, has a Rolex or the title of neuroscientist deserves more respect than someone who does not currently have those objects as part of their experience.

 In everday language of course, we know what he means.
-He means to say that anyone who practices astrology or tarot or divination is the “lowest of the low.”
-He’s saying the tarot reading, divination and anything mystical is nonsense.
+He means to say that anyone who practices astrology, tarot or divination is the “lowest of the low.”
+He’s saying that tarot reading, divination and anything mystical is nonsense.
 Bunk.
 Hooey.
 Malarkey.
 Poppycock.
 And anyone who practices it is of suspicious character.